Athletic Training, Baseball, Basketball, Football - American, Health, Physical Therapy, Pickleball, Rehab, Tennis, Volleyball

 An ankle sprain essentially is when the foot goes out of the plane of the leg.
 The leg bone or the tibia is in front and goes up and down.
 The skinny bone on the outside of the ankle is the fibula.
 And then the round bone in the center is the talus.

 Bones are individual structures.
-They're connected by thick cords, called ligaments.
-The three main ligaments that we injure with an ankle sprain are the deltoid on the medial or inside of the anterior tail of the fibular ligament on the outside and the calcaneus fibular ligament, about 80% to 90% of ankle sprains are inversion, where the foot goes inwards towards the medial side of the ankle.
+They're connected by thick cords called ligaments.
+The three main ligaments that we injure with an ankle sprain are the deltoid on the medial or inside of the anterior tail of the fibular ligament on the outside, and the calcaneus fibular ligament, about 80% to 90% of ankle sprains are inversion, where the foot goes inwards towards the medial side of the ankle.

-But sometimes we do have inversion sprains.
+But sometimes, we do have inversion sprains.
 A sprain is an injury to a ligament.
 We qualify them as mild, moderate, or severe, sometimes also known as a grade one, Grade two, or grade three sprain.
 A grade one sprain is a gentle stretch.
 A grade two sprain is a partial tear, and a grade three sprain is a complete tear.

 The diagnosis of the severity of the sprain in relation to what tissue is torn doesn't come until much later.
-Most of the time when someone sprains an ankle, there's so much pain and swelling, and inability to move the ankle that assessing the ligaments either clinically by pulling on them or getting into an MRI scanner is not quite feasible or appropriate.
+Most of the time, when someone sprains an ankle, there's so much pain swelling, and inability to move the ankle that assessing the ligaments either clinically by pulling on them or getting into an MRI scanner is not quite feasible or appropriate.

 70 to 80% of all ankle sprains resolve by themselves, usually with some physical therapy.

-Only about 20% of ankle sprains require any kind of surgical management, and those are patients that ignore their first ankle sprain and probably their second.
+Only about 20% of ankle sprains require any kind of surgical management, and those are patients who ignore their first ankle sprain and probably their second.
 And they come and see me after the third or fourth.

-So the critical key point here about ankle sprains is not to avoid them.
+So, the critical key point here about ankle sprains is not to avoid them.
 You're going to play your sport.
 The turf is going to be wet, and somebody's foot is going to be underneath you.
 That happens.

 It's a protective reflex.
 It's called reflex inhibition.